-When it comes to cycling there are many physical and metal benefits.
+When it comes to cycling there are many physical and mental benefits.
 Firstly, cycling is a fun way to exercise and improve cardio.
 It’s a challenging sport and hobby, but once you get started you’ll be hooked!
 It’s also an inherently social activity.
-There are many clubs and organizations worldwide that are available to join.
+There are many clubs and organisations worldwide that are available to join.
 Whether you’re interested in a weekend hobby or an early morning ride, there is something for everyone.
 For most cyclists who want to take their game to the next level there are cycling holidays.
 One of the most popular destinations is France.
 The French countryside is the perfect playground for cyclists at every level.
 If this wasn’t enough, there’s also the spectacular views, food, wine, and culture.
 This is the trip of a lifetime that has everything to offer!

 Why cycling in France?

 France has over 800,000 kilometers of road networks.
 In fact, almost all of these roads are accessible and safe for cyclists.
 The road conditions are also at quite a high standard.
 This means that cycling in France is safe and stress-free.
 In fact, France recently rolled out a national cycling strategy to promote, educate, and encourage cycling among its citizens and visitors.
 This is one of the main reasons why so many people travel to France every to cycle and soak up the stunning views.